Psalms For Life

 before I’m dead and gone.

 Evildoers—maybe Absalom’s mob—are stripping David of all he desires.
 He initially resolves to take it stoically, knowing his enemies act with God’s permission, that God is using them to punish him.
-But his inner anguish gradually builds till he has to tell God he can’t take any more of it.
+But his inner anguish gradually builds till he has to tell God he can’t take it any more.

 Neither lyrical nor upbeat, this prayer won’t likely make it onto our list of favorite psalms.
 But it serves as a model prayer for anyone undergoing suffering, especially suffering for their sins.
 What makes it so helpful is the way it holds pain and grief—even despair—in tension with undying hope in God’s mercy.
 Gripped by fear and regret, Jacob could have said these words as he wrestled with God, Esau’s armed warriors bearing down on him and his family.
 Bearing our sins, Jesus may have prayed this on the cross too.